speechcatcher-asr/speechcatcher-data/README.md

     vim config.yaml

-You can now start the worker node with:
+You can now start the worker node with (replace 'de' with the langauge you want to transcribe):

-    CUDA_VISIBLE_DEVICES=0 python3 worker.py
+    CUDA_VISIBLE_DEVICES=0 python3 worker.py -l de

 In case you have more than one GPU, simply use the CUDA_VISIBLE_DEVICES variable to assign workers to GPUs:

-    CUDA_VISIBLE_DEVICES=1 python3 worker.py
+    CUDA_VISIBLE_DEVICES=1 python3 worker.py -l de
+    # wait for the model download to finish before starting more workers on the same machine
     ...
-    CUDA_VISIBLE_DEVICES=n python3 worker.py
+    CUDA_VISIBLE_DEVICES=n python3 worker.py -l de

-Note that you can start with the next steps before completing transcribing all of your data and create bigger and bigger datasets as you transcribe more data.
+You can start two processes per 3090/4090 GPU with 24GB and this saturates the GPU better.
+Note that you can start with the next steps before completing transcribing all of your data and create bigger and bigger datasets as you go along and transcribe more data.
 Workers will randomly sample authors and then episodes from that auther.
 This means that you can create and export datasets early on that are diverse enough to start ASR training and scale it later.

 You can use the html_stats.py in podcasts to generate a html page that shows you the transcription progress w.r.t. your complete dataset.